compwron/compwron.github.io/_posts/2015-03-06-leaving-braintree.md

 Braintree has a complex system of codebases, necessitated by the deep and astonishing domain which it adresses.
 I have seen how the payments processing sausage is made, and it is full of gritty complicated inexplicable crap, most of it presumably left over from bank mainframes and waterfall development.
 But I have been inside the Braintree codebases, and I would gladly use it in my future endeavors.
 What is supposed to be secure is secure; what is supposed to be tested, is tested.
 The domain may be mad; the code may have built up over the years; sometimes things are manges'd; and I trust the whole of it to make the money flow.
 Safely, quickly, responsibly, with forethought and forward planning and the house not being on fire.

 Why did I leave Braintree?
 I wasn't fired; nothing terrible happened; it was a personal choice.
-There are many no-fault ways to not be the best fit for a team.
-It also influences my decision that in San Francisco right now, a developer is employable.
-I am able to "go sit in a cafe and code."
-Sometimes you just have to go use your freedom when you have it.
+There are many no-fault ways to not be the best fit for a team, and some of them are not discoverable in the more consciously stilted setting of an interview.
+At the time that I left BT, SF was still a very small office, filled with the best of food and video game luxuries.

+My good friend who was leading a team at Breadcrumb at the time put a lot of effort into telling me about BC and having the freedom to grow as a developer, poke into every corner of every part of the code of a startup, and strongly influence architecture changes.
+In between jobs, I very much appreciated the ability to take a week to go sit in a cafe and code.

 ------